coriraquel/FRED_Cleaning_Exercise/README.md

 5. __Jupyter Notebooks:__ For interactive development, data exploration, and visualization.

 ## Data Description
 This dataset contains various key macroeconomic indicators collected from FRED (Federal Reserve Economic Data).
 The data includes indicators such as GDP, Unemployment Rate, Inflation Rate, and others, covering a range of years.
 The data was cleaned, aggregated, and processed for analysis to explore correlations between these variables and their trends over time.
-See fred.stlouisfed.org for original source files.
+See [FRED Data] (https://fred.stlouisfed.org/) for original source files.

 ## Learner Growth:
 This project provided valuable hands-on experience in working with economic datasets and preparing them for further analysis.
 I gained insight into how to pull, clean, and merge data from different sources to create a unified dataset.
 I also learned how to: